 After the dormancy period (3 months), equal sections of rhizome (at least 2 cm for thick rhizomes and increased lengths for thinner rhizomes) were cut into four equal-sized pieces.
 These were ultimately used to grow genetically identical plants (ramets) from each genet at different times (temporal blocks A, B, C and D) because of a lack of sufficient space to grow them all at once.
 The rhizome pieces were placed in 3.8 cm diameter cone-shaped containers in the greenhouse.

 Of the ramets planted each week, half were from the southern region and half were from the northern region.
 Since we had a total of 26 genets from the south, we randomly selected 26 of the 42 genets from the northern populations using a random number generator.
 All ramets in block A were planted over the course of five weeks prior to the planting of the ramets in block B and so on.
 Each northern plant was paired with a southern plant spatially on the greenhouse benches.
 The plants were fertilized every other week with 10-10-10 fertilizer and transplanted to larger, 4.5 L containers when they outgrew the small cone-shaped containers.
 These conditions were established for Experiment 2, which occurred prior to Experiment 1.
-We switched the order of the experiments for the sake of clarity in this story.
+We present the experiments out of order for the sake of clarity.

 Experiment 1: The effect of long-term moderate heat on reproductive traits